thomasvrussell/sfft/README.rst

 - Locking file is removed since version 1.1.0, as I found it unreliable in our tests, i.e., -GLockFile is removed.
 [Lei, May 24, 2022]

 - The trial subtraction for refinement is removed since version 1.1.0.
 However, I add a post-subtraction check to search anomalies on the difference image using the same logic.
 One can feed the coordinates of the anomalies to sfft again as Prior-Banned sources to refine the subtraction (see -XY_PriorBan in ``sfft.MultiEasySparsePacket``).
+[Lei, May 24, 2022]

 Todo list
 -----------